 The problem

 People living in cities need access to green space and trees for their mental and physical health and nature needs space to thrive.
-But green space around cities is fragmented and is often not managed to fulfil its potential for either ecological or human health.
+But green space in and around cities is fragmented and is often not managed to fulfil its potential for either ecological or human health.
 It’s hard for local people to make the case for change when they can’t easily see or feel how it could be different.

 The challenge